-At JNE Engineering, we specialize in the production of high-quality, low cost rapid prototypes.
-With a range of technologies at our disposal, we are the perfect one stop shop for all your prototyping needs, and when you’re ready we also provide short run manufacturing up to hundreds of thousands of units.
+At JNE Engineering & Design LLC, we specialize in the production of high-quality, cost effective prototypes.
+With a wide range of technologies at our disposal, we offer several different prototyping techniques.
+JNE is the perfect one stop shop for all your prototyping needs.

 Rapid Prototyping is often used to produce a physical sample of a design concept.
 It can be used to evaluate form, fit and function and to test out new and innovative ideas.

 Prototypes are often made of less robust, and therefore less expensive, materials.
 And “rapid” is critical to many of our clients because they need to produce a physical part quickly in order to validate a design or to capture a fleeting sales opportunity.

 CNC Machining is ideal for making prototypes from engineering plastics or metal and which look and feel like production made parts.
 They are able to achieve tighter tolerances with better surface finishes than other prototyping methods.

 Our machined prototypes have all the features needed to make a fully functional part, including tapped and threaded holes and precisely flat mating faces.

 Vacuum Casting is a rapid prototyping technique suited for making several copies of a master pattern from a silicone rubber mold.
 The level of detail and surface finish of the copies is dependent on the quality of the master pattern.

 You choose the casting compound to match your design idea – hard or soft, colored or clear.
 We even offer overmolding to combine two or more different types of material in a single finished casting.